Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

-Or even worse, they can make a milion fake identities and spam incorrect votes.
+Or even worse, they can make a million fake identities and spam incorrect votes.
 So we need to punish them.

 But this is no longer a problem of a Shelling Point.
 The Shelling point did its job already.
 What we are talking about right now are...

 ---

 # Incentives

 Notes:

-Incetives.
+Incentives.
 Incentives are the next big topic we will be exploring.
 And they are vital to the blockchain space.

 ---v

 ## Incentives

 _"Something that encourages a person to do something."_
 <br><br>

 <div>In our case we want to shape incentives that motivate the users to submit honest values. </div>
 <!-- .element: class="fragment" data-fragment-index="1" -->

 Notes:

 Incentives are things that encourage people to do something.

 =fragment=

 In our case we want to shape incentives that motivate the users to submit honest values.
-We need to build out incentives in a way that shapes the expected behaviour of the users to honesty.
+We need to build out incentives in a way that shapes the expected behavior of the users to honesty.

 ---v

 ## Incentives

 #### _Oracles_